Follow TV Tropes

 Bender: Uh, it was ghosts!
 Big ones!
 And a tornado!

 • I Like Those Odds: Bureaucrat 1.0 allows Hermes to search for Bender's memory card, but he has to find it before closing time, 1 PM.
-Leela points out he'd have less than 4 minutes.
-Hermes just says "Requisition me a beat" before looking.
+Leela points out he has less than four minutes.
+Hermes just says "Requisition me a beat" before getting to work.

 • The Inspector Is Coming: Hermes' office is all cleaned up for the inspector from the Central Bureaucracy, but it gets trashed.
 He attempts suicide, but the inspector talks him out of it by telling him he hasn't done the required paperwork.